 Data projector specifications

 Data projectors are present in Congress meeting rooms only for those sessions for which they have been requested.
-They have VGA connections and support 640 x 480 (VGA), 800 x 600 (SVGA), 1024 x 768 (XGA) and 1280 x 1024 (SXGA) resolutions.
-Some also have HDMI cables.
-We encourage you to test your laptop with a projector using a VGA or HDMI (if you specifically requested HDMI) connection before coming to the congress.
+They have VGA and HDMI connections and support 640 x 480 (VGA), 800 x 600 (SVGA), 1024 x 768 (XGA) and 1280 x 1024 (SXGA) resolutions.
+We encourage you to test your laptop with a projector using a VGA or HDMI connection before coming to the congress.

-Most Mac users and any laptop user without a VGA or HDMI terminal (the latter only if an HDMI cable was particularly requested) will need to bring an adapter for the VGA or HDMI connection.
+Most Mac users and any laptop user without a VGA or HDMI terminal will need to bring an adapter for the VGA or HDMI connection.
 All laptop users will need to bring power cords.
 Most of those coming from outside North America will need a plug adapter (although probably not a converter, since most laptops are designed to work with a wide range of voltage and frequency).
 Electrical current in the United States is 120 volts/60 Hz.

 Audio-visual equipment assistance is available in the Fetzer Center, the Bernhard Center, Schneider Hall and Sangren Hall when sessions are running.